lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 [cost_frep]: cost-rep.png "Simple Factorization"
 **Figure X.2 - a simple data factorization.**

+We define _cost_ of a factorization the total number of value nodes or singletons, thus the sum of the number of value nodes for each attribute.
+For example the factorization in **figure X.2** has 20 value nodes (black nodes) so the cost for that f-tree is 20.

+### Initial ideas

-We first decided to use an f-tree as a reference tree and based on the estimates calculated on this reference tree we would calculate the factorization estimated size for any other arbitrary f-tree.
+A first idea was to use an f-tree as a reference tree and based on some statistics calculated on this reference tree we would calculate the factorization estimated size for any other arbitrary f-tree.

-Given an f-tree and its factorization (figure X.2), we calculate for each attribute the average children unique values under any of its ancestor attributes.
+Given an f-tree and its factorization (figure X.2), we calculate for each attribute the average number of unique values (children of a union) under any of its ancestor attributes.
+The average is taken over all the ancestor's children values.

-For example, assuming the f-tree in figure X.1 and its factorization (figure X.2), we have the following estimates (averages to be precise):
+For example, assuming the f-tree in figure X.1 and its factorization (figure X.2), we have the following statistics:

 **Notation**

 1. I use _XuY_ to denote the average number of unique values of attribute X _under_ a single value of attribute Y, where Y is an ancestor of X.
-2. I use _uniq(X)_ to denote the average unique number of values among all the unions of attribute X
+2. I use _uniq(X)_ to denote the average unique number of values among all the unions of attribute X.

 ```
 uniq(A), uniq(B), uniq(C), uniq(D), uniq(E), uniq(F)
 BuA, CuA, CuB, DuA, DuB, EuA, FuA, FuE
 ```

-Having these estimates calculated, given any other f-tree _T_ we would estimate the size of the factorization by calculating the estimated number of nodes for each attribute.
-To calculate this we initially thought of finding a path between an attribute X and its parent inside the reference tree and then multiplying all the pair-wise estimates together to get an estimation for the number of values of X.
+Having these averages calculated, given any other f-tree _T_ the estimated size of the factorization would be calculated by summing the estimated number of nodes for each attribute.
+To calculate this a path between an attribute X and its parent inside the reference tree should be found and then multiplying all the pair-wise estimates along the path together to get an estimation for the number of values of X.

-This method seemed logical but was quickly to be wrong and because of high usage of estimates it over-estimated the factorization size making it unusable and unreliable.
+This method seemed logical at first glance but quickly turned out to be wrong and over-estimating because of the excessive usage of estimates.
+Therefore it was considered unusable and unreliable.

 ### Proposed idea

-After many iterations we ended up using the same intuition but in a more precise and more accurate way.
-Instead of depending on estimates of a reference tree which lead to artificial estimation, we would calculate estimates such that we can use them with any f-tree, regardless of how the estimates were calculated.
+The final solution is based on the same intuition but in a more precise and more accurate way.
+Instead of depending on estimates of a reference tree which lead to artificial over-estimation, statistics such that we can use them with any f-tree should be calculated, regardless of the input f-tree.
 Recall that our _cost_ function should be able to accept an arbitrary f-tree and return the estimation size as accurate as possible.

-As a result, we decided to use the following properties during estimation:
+As a result, the following properties are used during estimation:

-1. average number of unique values of attribute X under any attribute Y (single value of Y), again denoted as _XuY_, where Y is an ancestor of X
+1. average number of unique values of attribute X under any attribute Y (single value of Y), again denoted as _XuY_, where Y is an ancestor of X.
-2. average unique number of values among all union nodes for each attribute, again denoted as _uniq(X)_ where X is an attribute
+2. average unique number of values among all union nodes for each attribute, again denoted as _uniq(X)_ where X is an attribute.
-3. flat size of the database
+3. flat size of the database (number of tuples)

-Another important observation we did is that the number of nodes for each attribute in the factorization is related to it _all_ of its ancestor attributes and not only to its parent.
-For example, in figure X.1, the number of nodes for attribute C depend both on B _and_ A, therefore we somehow had to incorporate them in our estimation for attribute C.
+Another important observation is that the number of nodes for each attribute in the factorization is related to _all_ of its ancestor attributes and not only to its parent.
+For example, in figure X.1, the number of nodes for attribute C depend both on B _and_ A, therefore we somehow have to incorporate them in our estimation for attribute C.

-In the following formula _COST(X)_ denotes the estimated number of value nodes for attribute X in the result factorization.
+In the following formula _COST(X)_ denotes the estimated number of value nodes (singletons) for attribute X in the result factorization.

 ```
 Input:
-    a) factorization tree T
+    a) f-tree T
-    b) averages as described above (XuY)
+    b) (XuY) and uniq(X), as described above
     c) flat factorization size

+Estimation Formula:

-COST(X) = uniq(X)       if attribute X is root in the given f-tree T
+COST(X) = uniq(X),       if attribute X is root in the given f-tree T
-COST(X) = MIN( COST(parent(X)) * MIN_AVERAGE(X, T),  FLAT_SIZE )
+COST(X) = MIN( COST(parent(X)) * MIN_AVERAGE(X, T),  FLAT_SIZE ),   if X is not root attribute

-    where MIN_AVERAGE(X, T) = the minimum average XuY, where Y is an ancestor of X along the path from X to the root of f-tree T, that also belongs to a common relation with X (dependency)
+    where MIN_AVERAGE(X, T) = the minimum average XuY, where Y is an ancestor of X along the path from X to the root of f-tree T. Y should also exist in a  common relation with X (dependency)
 ```

 The above formula gives an estimation for the number of value nodes for a given attribute in a given factorization tree.
-To get the total size we just sum the costs for all the attributes in our factorization tree.
+The total size of the factorization is the sum of the individual cost for each attribute.

-It is important to note that we take into consideration dependencies too and only use _XuY_ averages for the attributes that are in a common relation with attribute X since we do not know the relationship of X with attributes in other relations.
+It is important that we take into consideration dependencies and only use _XuY_ averages for the ancestor attributes that are in a common relation with attribute X since we do not know the relationship of X with attributes in other relations.

-Additionally, we restrict the estimation on the number of values per attribute to the flat size of the representation since that is the maximum amount of singletons we can have for each attribute, in the worst case that each tuple is a separate path in the factorization.
+Additionally, we restrict the estimation size of the number of values per attribute to the flat size of the representation since that is the maximum amount of singletons we can have for each attribute, which is the worst case where each tuple is a separate path in the factorization.

 ## Algorithms